howset/push_swap/my_ps/Notes.md

 5. ▶️sort_5◀️ Same with `sort_4`.

 #### Radix sort
 1. ▶️radix_sort◀️ Radix sort is used to sort > 5 numbers.
 Works by sorting the <kbd>index</kbd> of each node according to its bit representation.
+This is done because radix sorting on the value itself may run to problems if the value is negative.
 It iterates through each bit position of the maximum number in the stack (<kbd>max_bits</kbd>), performing sorting based on those bits.
 2. ▶️find_max_bits◀️ <kbd>max_bits</kbd> is obtained through the function `find_max_bits` where the <kbd>max</kbd> is the <kbd>index</kbd> of a node.
 In the loop iterating the stack, <kbd>max</kbd> is updated with bigger <kbd>index</kbd> value.
 The bit value of <kbd>max</kbd> is then shifted by <kbd>max_bits</kbd> (which was initialized as 0) in a loop for however many times until it is zero.
 That would be the maximum number of bits.
 3. ▶️radix_sort◀️ The function has a nested while loop.
 The outer loop increments <kbd>i</kbd> until equal to <kbd>max_bits</kbd>, and the inner loop increments <kbd>j</kbd> until equal to <kbd>size</kbd>.
 In the inner loop, the function checks the <kbd>i</kbd>-th bit of the <kbd>index</kbd> of the head of stack_a.
 If this bit is 1, it does the `ra` function.
 If this bit is 0, it pushes the head of stack_a to stack_b using `pb`.Then another while loop to empty stack_b by `pa`.
 And so on
 .